First published in Queen's Gazette by TIM LOUGHEED

 The emergence of academic cooperative groups – which unite the efforts of investigators at many different universities, hospitals, and cancer care centres – has become key to the success of clinical trials.
 Any particular member of these networks might have direct access to just a handful of patients who would be suitable for testing some new drug or other therapy; however, collaboration across the group ensures the possibility of a trial with a sufficiently large number of participants to make for a scientifically significant research undertaking.

-Here in Canada, the bulk of this group work is facilitated by a single body, the Canadian Cancer Trials Group, with its central operations located on the Queen’s campus next to Kingston General Hospital.
-Tucked in behind Botterell Hall in the Queen’s Cancer Research Institute building, the Group is home to more than 100 staff members who coordinate the activities of approximately 2,000 investigators, a group that includes oncologists, hematologists, radiologists,surgeons, and nurses at some 80 separate member institutions in all corners of the country.
-At any given time, the Canadian Cancer Trials Group may be overseeing as many as 30 to 40 trials amongst these far-flung sites, as well as others even further afield in collaboration with similar groups in other countries.
+Here in Canada, the bulk of this group work is facilitated by a single body, the Canadian Cancer Trials Group (CCTG)with its central operations located on the Queen’s campus next to Kingston General Hospital (KGH).
+Tucked in behind Botterell Hall in the Queen’s Cancer Research Institute building, the group is home to more than 120 staff members who coordinate the activities of approximately 2,100 investigators, a group that includes oncologists, hematologists, radiologists, surgeons, and nurses at some 85 separate member institutions in all corners of the country.
+At any given time, the Canadian Cancer Trials Group may be overseeing as many as 40 trials amongst these far-flung sites, as well as others even further afield in collaboration with similar groups in other countries.

-"I don’t think you could identify any cancer specialist in the country who has not participated in our clinical trials," suggests Dr. Janet Dancey, who became the Group’s most recent director in 2014.
+"I don’t think you could identify any cancer specialist in the country who has not participated in our clinical trials," suggests Dr. Janet Dancey, the group’s director since 2014.
 She describes the organization as the hub of a wheel in which the participating investigators and their member institutions act as spokes.
 Together, they mount the expertise and resources necessary to tackle the question that remains uppermost in a cancer patient’s mind.

 "We always want to demonstrate patient benefit, that we have a better treatment, but we also want to know about the side effects of treatment, the costs of treatment, the impact on quality of life," explains Dancey.
 "These types of additional studies are also incorporated into our trials."